Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Overview of the Proofs

 The bounds from the annulus and the core are then summed.
 The resulting expression for the total MSE is minimized by choosing an optimal $\varepsilon$.
-This balancing yields the final estimation error rate presented in Theorem~\ref{thm: upper_bound_StableMinima}.
-This approach connects the stability-induced regularity and the "optimized" nature of the solution to its statistical performance in function estimation.
+This balancing yields the final estimation error rate presented in Theorem~\ref{thm: upper_bound_StableMinima}, connecting the stability-induced regularity and the ``optimized'' nature of the solution to its statistical performance.